 Field-hunting tip

-Look in altered ultramafic rocks and serpentinized zones country — that is the host setting where tochilinite typically forms.
+Look in altered ultramafic rocks and serpentinized zones country, the host setting where tochilinite typically forms.
 If you start seeing serpentine, magnetite, calcite in float, you are in the right ground.
 Field specimens usually show a platy, foliated, or as thin flexible sheets and radiating clusters habit, so train your eye for that shape before scanning the outcrop.